-We may finance our future activities through one or more of the following methods: (i) obtaining new or modifying existing credit facilities and term loans; (ii) offerings of shares of Common Stock, Preferred Stock, other equity and/or debt securities of the Company; (iii) the addition of senior recourse or non-recourse debt using existing assets as collateral; (iv) the sale of existing assets; (v) partnering with co-investors and/or (vi) cash flows from operations.
-During the prior three years, we have not offered our Common Stock or other securities in exchange for property, but we may engage in such activities in the future.
+We may finance our future activities through one or more of the following methods: (i) offerings of shares of Common Stock, preferred stock, senior unsecured securities, and or other equity and debt securities; (ii) issuances of interests in our operating partnership in exchange for properties; (iii) credit facilities and term loans; (iv) the addition of senior recourse or non-recourse debt using target acquisitions as well as existing assets as collateral; (v) the sale of existing assets; (vi) partnering with co-investors and/or (vii) cash flows from operations.
+During the prior three years, we have not offered our Common Stock or other securities in exchange for property, but may engage in such activities in the future.
 We expect to employ indebtedness levels that are comparable to those of other commercial REITs engaged in business strategies similar to our own.